-- •In December , MWRA met all regulatory targets for pathogen inactivation at Brutsch Water Treatment Facility and Carroll Water Treatment Plant, achieving greater than the required 99% Cryptosporidium inactivation and 99.9% Giardia inactivation at all times.
+- •In March , MWRA met all regulatory targets for pathogen inactivation at Brutsch Water Treatment Facility and Carroll Water Treatment Plant, achieving greater than the required 99% Cryptosporidium inactivation and 99.9% Giardia inactivation at all times.
 See page 5. - •MWRA met all regulatory targets for the month.
-One community triggered the requirement for a Level Assessment in the Total Coliform Rule.
+No communities triggered the requirement for an Assessment under the Total Coliform Rule.
 See Page 7. - •To reduce printing and postage costs and also to provide the most detailed version, starting in 2015 MWRA has switched to an electronic distribution of the report.
 If you still receive the slightly less detailed printed copy of the report and would like to switch, please call (617) 788-4822 or email Beverly.Anderson@mwra.com.